Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-We have created two simple functions in DatabaseB and we have to ensure that DatabaseA is not having any function with the same name.
+We have created two simple functions in DatabaseB and ensured that DatabaseA does not have functions with the same name.

 6. Save the VBA Module with the functions and close DatabaseB.mdb.